 What You’ll Learn

-Per the NIH National Center for Complementary and Integrative Health, C. longa may also be known as C. domestica, and there are two additional species they have not evaluated: wild turmeric, C. aromatica, and Javanese turmeric, Curcuma xanthorrhiza.
+Per the NIH National Center for Complementary and Integrative Health, C. longa may also be known as C. domestica, and there are two additional species they have not evaluated: the wild C. aromatica, and Javanese C. xanthorrhiza.

-The NIH also states that preliminary studies show Curcuma longa may have health benefits for those suffering from a range of ailments ranging from digestive to inflammatory but warns that high doses or long-term use may result in digestive upset.
+The NIH also states that preliminary studies show that C. longa may offer health benefits for those suffering from a range of ailments from digestive to inflammatory, but warns that high doses or long-term use may result in digestive upset.